 NEW FOR 2019 Important information for Nassau County Students!

-Nassau County students can now apply for their certificate of residence online and receive an immediate email response.
+Nassau County students can now apply for their Certificate of Residence online and receive an immediate email response.
 Please see this flyer!

 When Do You Get It?

 No sooner than 60 days prior to the start of classes, and no later than 30 days after the start of classes.
 NY State Counties are only required to issue and honor Certificates of Residence dated within this time frame.
-After the first 30 days of classes, most counties will no longer issue Certificates of Residence and payment for the Non-Resident Tuition charge then becomes the student’s responsibility.
+After the first 30 days of classes, most counties will no longer issue Certificates of Residence, and payment for the Non-Resident Tuition charge then becomes the student’s responsibility.

 *Late certificates will be processed by our office, but your account will only be reduced if your county accepts our billing.

-Where Do You Submit the Official Certificate of Residence?
+Where Do You Submit it?